elastic/synthetics-recorder/README.md

 });
 ```

-By removing the second step divider in the Script recorder UI, we will generate code that keeps the `page2` object
+By removing the second step divider in the Script Recorder UI, we will generate code that keeps the `page2` object
 in scope for all its references.

 ```javascript